vikashmadhow/map/README.md

 Testing
 --------

 Unit testing with Jasmine is included in the test folder.
-Simply open the SpecRunner.html or SpecRunnerWithAMD.html in a browser to execute the tests.
-The map specification is in the `test/spec/mapSpec.js` file
+Simply open the`test/SpecRunner.html` or `test/SpecRunnerWithAMD.html` in a browser to execute the tests.
+The map specification is in the `test/spec/mapSpec.js` file.

 Docs
 --------